 Lessons from the back of beyond

 What did the trip teach me?
 What did I learn cycling around Australia?
 I was hitch-hiking from Picton to Nelson today.
-The first two hitches got me a little ways and we made easy, inconsequential chatter.
-The third driver to stop proved a more interesting discussion.
+The first two hitches got me a little ways and we made easy chit-chat.
+The third driver to stop proved more interesting.
 At first it seemed he wasn’t keen to talk, I imagine I looked pretty scrappy as I hopped in to his posh sedan, me in scuffed boots and warehouse worn pants, he in a linen suit and a pair of shoes that looked to cost more than anything I own.
 But after we felt each other out a bit we found plenty to talk about.

 He talked about driving most of the east coast and up to Darwin in a car he bought for $20 and gave away to a hitch hiker in exchange for one last tank of petrol.
 We connected on a shared tendency to recluse ourselves, and how our solitary nature is sometimes mistaken for aloofness.